micbay/RaceTimerAndController/README.md

 Looking at the first measure we see that the key signature is for the key of A Major.
 This means that all F5, C5, and G5 notes are sharp, as is indicated by the key signature sharp symbols on those lines.
 ![Take On Me Key Sig](Images/TOnMe_KeySignature.png)

-In addition to our notes and note lengths we also see the tempo is 'Fast', which on our chart is around 120-168, by ear it sound around 150 bpm, but since we add a break with each note we bump it up by 10% so around 165 is probably good.
+In addition to our notes and note lengths we also see the tempo is 'Fast', which on our chart is around 120-168 bpm, by ear it sound around 150 bpm, but since we add a 10% break with each note, we bump it up by 10% so around 165 is probably good.

 This first measure gives us everything we need to make our melody variables and populate the first notes.
 ```cpp